PayRequest/payrequest.github.io/pro.md

 </h2>

 <h3>
-For just €20 per month you get access to features like Subscriptions, Payment Links, PayPal, Custom CSS, Whitelabel and a Reduced Service Fee (0,5%) instead of 1%!
+With our PRO plan you get Subscriptions, Payment Plans, Custom CSS and a reduced fee for just 20% per month.
 </h3>

-<a href="http://dashboard.payrequest.io/" class="theme-btn mt-4"> Start 30-day Trial<span class="fa fa-chevron-right"></span></a>
+<a href="/pricing" class="theme-btn mt-4"> Go to Pricing <span class="fa fa-chevron-right"></span></a>
  </div>